alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 </template>
 ```

 It's time to write a unit test for it.
 Testing named slots is just as testing a default slot, the same dynamics apply.
-So, we can start by testing that the header slot is rended within the `<header class="list-header">` element, and it renders a default text when no header slot is passed by.
+So, we can start by testing that the header slot is rendered within the `<header class="list-header">` element, and it renders a default text when no header slot is passed by.
 In `MessageList.test.js`:

 ```javascript
 it('Header slot renders a default header text', () => {